CaptainJRoy/Multi-Messenger/README.md

 NOTE: It will send messages from your service provider, please make sure you don't have any fees associated with messaging.
 Feel free to share it with whomever you please.
+If you feel that somenthings could be improved, let me know.

 Have a great day!
 -CaptainRoy